Facilities

 A small helicopter drone hovers near the top of a parabolic trough in the desert in front of mountains.

-DO uses a small-scale commercial drone with a specialized camera to enable researchers to find flaws in parabolic trough mirrors.
+Distant Observer uses a small-scale commercial drone with a specialized camera to enable researchers to find flaws in parabolic trough mirrors.
 Photo by Benjamin Ihas, NREL

 SOFAST

 SOFAST, or Solar Optical Fringe Alignment Slope Technique, is an automated concentrator characterization system that assesses the quality of mirrors for solar applications.
 A video camera and computer capture and analyze fringe patterns from a reference target pattern in the reflected image of a solar concentrator to identify slope as well as slope errors.
 Data acquisition is extremely fast, consisting of the time needed to take a few digital photos of the virtual image of the target as seen in the concentrator under test.
 SOFAST was originally developed by Sandia National Laboratories.
-Under a Department of Energy-funded partnership agreement, it was licensed to NREL and adapted for trough mirror-facet characterization.
+Under a U.S. Department of Energy-funded partnership agreement, it was licensed to NREL and adapted for trough mirror-facet characterization.

 For information about NREL's solar-field characterization tools, contact Guangdong Zhu.